tolkit/telomeric-identifier/README.md

 1. `explore` - tries to find the telomeric repeat unit in the genome.
 2. `find` and `search` are essentially the same.
 They identify a repeat sequence in windows across the genome. `find` uses an in-built table of telomeric repeats, in `search` you supply your own.
 3. `plot` does what is says on the tin, and plots the csv output of `find` or `search` as an SVG.
+4. `build` builds the telomeric repeat database and saves on your local machine for use in `tidk find`.

 ## Install